goetzrobin/we-still-alive-netlify/src/pages/blog/2020-06-29-science-in-romantic-love.md

 featuredimage: /img/mm.jpeg
 tags:
   - Love
-  - Science
+  - Endocrinology
-  - Hormones
+  - Neuroscience
-  - Proteins
+  - Biochemistry
 ---
 *Elizabeth Barrett Browning, one of the major English poets of the 1800s, about love once wrote (Sonnet 43):*